YahooArchive/mojito-waterfall/README.md

 Alternatively, you may render a waterfall yourself using the Waterfall mojit (see [Waterfall Mojit](#waterfall-mojit)), by passing it a Waterfall GUI object.
 You can either manually create this object (see [Waterfall GUI Object](#waterfall-gui-object) or generate it using the Waterfall API (see [Waterfall API](#waterfall-api)).

-If you wish to use Waterfall without [mojito-debug](https://github.com/yahoo/mojito-debug#mojito-debug-), install using npm:
+To use Waterfall without [mojito-debug](https://github.com/yahoo/mojito-debug#mojito-debug-), install using npm:

         $ npm install mojito-waterfall